nus-cs2113-AY2021S1/tp/docs/UserGuide.md

     ____________________________________________________________
     >>>

-#Features : Recurring Tracker
+# 3.3 Features : Recurring Tracker
 Users can manage expenses/income that recurs on a monthly basis e.g. monthly bill or salary.

-## Recurring Tracker 1: Add entry
+## 3.3.1 Recurring Tracker 1: Add entry
 Creates a recurring entry.
 Entries can either be income or expense.
 If income, entries can be set to "auto" which indicates that the income is automatically credited to the user's bank account e.g. Salary which is transferred into bank account by company.